Field Trip: Harness racing at Yonkers Raceway

-YONKERS, New York (WABC) --With the annual Kentucky Derby on Saturday, what better time to head to Yonkers Raceway and do a little horse racing ourselves?
+YONKERS, New York (WABC) --With the annual Kentucky Derby on Saturday, what better time to head to Empire City Casino at Yonkers Raceway and do a little horse racing ourselves?

 No, we weren't riding on top of the horse like a jockey.
 Instead, we were riding behind the horse in a two-wheeled cart called a sulky.
 They race on a gravel track, and can reach speeds of 35 MPH.
 The average "driver" weighs about 160 pounds, but between me and my instructor Joe, we were pushing a combined 400 pounds, so our top speed was roughly 15-20 mph.